Mikaelaa05/AD-Final-Project/README.md

 ## Overview

-AD-Task-3 is a modern PHP web application template for rapid development with Docker, PostgreSQL, and MongoDB.
+AD-Final-Project is a modern PHP web application template for rapid development with Docker, PostgreSQL, and MongoDB.
 It features a modular structure, user authentication (login, signup, logout), and a ready-to-use database seeding/migration system.
 The project is designed for portability—anyone can clone, set up, and run it on their own machine with minimal configuration.

 **Key Features:**
 - User registration, login, and logout with secure password hashing